alexander-chervony/method-logger/README.md

-# method-logger
+# method logger
 A way to check which of the large codebase methods are used ad which ones are probably garbage.

-Intended to be used on legacy projects to cleanup the code.
+Intended to be used on legacy .NET projects to delete not used code.

 Steps: